Freetech-Solutions/omlkamailio/README.md

 ```
   ansible-playbook kamailio.yml -i inventory --extra-vars "repo_location=$(pwd)/.. kamailio_version=$(cat ../.package_version)"
 ```
 ---
 **NOTE**

-If kamailio can't access redis and rtpengine services, kamailio service will not start.
+* If kamailio can't access redis and rtpengine services, kamailio service will not start.
-If kamailio can't access asterisk calls in OMniLeads will not be correctly made.
+* If kamailio can't access asterisk calls in OMniLeads will not be correctly made.
+* If you change any network parameter in servers, you must edit again the parameters in inventory file and re-run ansible to write the files and restart the service.
 ---